 I knew I couldn’t have it just the strong sweet smell of oranges.
 It’s fall here and I’m thinking refreshing yet warm and woodsy!

 Aside from the scent, I needed this soap to be extremely moisturizing.
 Now that it’s the time of year for dry air and the wood stove being fired up, we can get some seriously dry skin around here.
 Especially after all the chores and hand washing!

-I love including natural ingredients in my soaps for their added benefits.
+After reading Jan Berry’s book Natural Soap Making, I love finding ways to include natural ingredients in my soaps for their added benefits.
 And in this case I used orange peels.

 So what are the benefits of adding orange peel to soaps?

 Oranges contain citric acid which is helpful in fighting acne!
-The citric acid helps to dry up the oils causing build up in your pores.
+The citric acid helps to dry up the oils that are causing build up in your pores.